2016 NFB Scholarship Program FAQ

 - The National Association of Blind Students (NABS), an NFB national division.

-- The 52 state conventions and the annual national-level convention.
+- The fifty-two state conventions and the annual national-level convention.

 - The NFB's International Braille and Technology Center for the Blind (IBTC), the world's largest laboratory for accessible technology for blind persons offers free hands-on tours by appointment.
 Email technology questions to email@example.com or call our Tech Answer Line at (410) 659-9314, extension 5.